 Audio 10.
 Production by gravity

 Concerning the process of winemaking, Martinell used the movement technique of gravity, a technique that the architect conceived in the early twentieth century in the El Pinell de Brai.
 While existing wineries spent huge sums of money in order to convert their wineries, so that the natural movement of the grapes and the liquids used gravity, Martinell designed a circuit that smartly used this objective through the following phases: Once the grapes were weighed on the scale located behind the building at street level, they were thrown down a chute, where by using mechanical gear, the grapes were picked up by metal containers and were lifted up to the top of the building, where a grape crusher was situated.
-If you look at the back of the building you will still be able to see the original crusher.
+If you look at the back of the building while listening to the audioguide you will still be able to see the original crusher.

 In the crusher the olive flower and the grape were separated, while the olive flower went down a long a ramp over to the production room, the grape came through an endless screw, which distributed the grape to all cement deposits.
 As you can see, the endless screw is the threaded metal tube that runs through the nave where we are standing.
 Once the fermentation was over, the finished wine was transported by gravity and stored in the underground tanks until it was brought to the market.